Il Caggio

 100% Sangiovese

-IPSUS has a distinct personality that reflects its unique terroir, Caggio.
-Fine, silky tannins combine with red berries, cherries and aromas of blood orange peel.
+IPSUS has a distinct personality that reflects its unique terroir, the Caggio.
+Fine, silky tannins combine with red berries, cherries and blood orange peel aromas.
 Touches of violet, rose and lavender blend with delicate spices and ground stones.

-IPSUS , with its thick texture and long, savory finish, is an intriguing wine.
-A wine with great aging potential, of great charm, which will not cease to impress you.
+IPSUS , with its dense texture and long, savory finish, is an intriguing wine.
+A wine with great aging potential, of great charm, which will never cease to impress you.

-IPSUS is a brave wine with a touch of arrogance and the soul of a dreamer.
+IPSUS is a courageous wine with a touch of arrogance and the soul of a dreamer.

-IPSUS goes beyond the boundaries of Tuscan enology.
+IPSUS goes beyond the boundaries of Tuscan oenology.

 The Vineyard